 When a water droplet rests on a microscopic ‘bed of nails’ surface, it will initially form a ball with a high contact angle (indicative of superhydrophobicity).
 However, as the droplet evaporates, the curvature becomes greater, which leads to a greater pressure inside the droplet.
 This leads to a sudden transition to a state in which the water penetrates between the ‘nails’.

 Gradient Surfaces: Directing Droplet Motion

-If a surface is made in which the roughness changes, the water-repellency will also change.
+If the roughness changes across a surface, the water-repellency will also change.
 This can lead to interesting motion of droplets on the surface.

 Sensing Changes: Switching off Superhydrophobicity

 While the above example used variation in surface roughness to control superhydrophobicity, hydrophobicity can also be controlled by altering external factors such as temperature.
 A water droplet can be switched from resting on a foam surface to being absorbed into the foam by heating it up.
 This could potentially be used as an indicator that the temperature had exceeded a critical level at some time in the past, which is of relevance in food storage for example.